 - Sleep Deprivation: Experiencing insomnia and fatigue also increase the chances of frequent nightmares, according to the previously mentioned Finnish study.

-- Migraines: Migraine headaches may be linked with more recurrent dreams and nightmares.
+- Migraines: may be linked with more recurrent dreams and nightmares.

-- Pain: One study showed 39% of people suffering from burn pain experienced pain in their dreams, which was associated with more nightmares and more intense daytime pain.
+- Pain: showed 39% of people suffering from burn pain experienced pain in their dreams, which was associated with more nightmares and more intense daytime pain.

 Minimizing Nightmares and Brushing Off Bad Dreams